udexon/Phoshell/README.md

 One of the biggest obstacles in working on a large scale open source repository such as Jitsi Meet is the lack of documentations for a new comer to familiarize with the respective modules and begin modifying the code.

+Consider the following plan:

+- Phoom link.
+We wish to create an Augmented Reality Conferencing App, based on Jitsi Meet Video Conferencing App.
+  - We have successfully copied TFJS Mask function into JitsiMeetBlurEffect.js
+  - We have used ChatMessage.js as entry point to Phoshell.

 - How many people?
 How long will it take to start contributing to Jitsi-Meet or similar projects?

 We do not know what we do not know.
 When someone tells us something we do not know, half the time we reject it.